freiheit-com/kuberpult/README.md

 The `"argocd"` field has a few subfields:
 - `"accessList"`:
-  Is a list of objects that describe which resources are allowed in the cluster ([ArgoCD Docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#projects))
+  Is a list of objects that describe which resources are allowed in the cluster ([ArgoCD Docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#projects)).
+  Note that this is only necessary when argoCd cannot apply a certain resource on the cluster.
+Most common resources (Pods, Configmaps, Cronjobs, Deployments...) just work out of the box.
   It has the following fields:
   - `"group"`: relates to the Kubernetes API group without the version
   - `"kind"`: the resource type in kubernetes